Meet the team behind Evidence for Learning

 He is also a non-executive director of the evidence efficiency platform; Covidence.

-Matt is responsible for Evidence for Learning's strategy, fundraising and system engagement and promotion.
+Matthew is responsible for Evidence for Learning's strategy, fundraising and system engagement and promotion.

 Dr. Pauline Ho - Associate Director

 Pauline joined the Evidence for Learning team in October 2017 and oversees the program development, evaluation and community leadership of the Learning Impact Fund.

 Prior to working at SVA, Pauline was a teacher practitioner for 7 years.
 In recent years, Pauline has led several federal and state funded research projects in the education and health sectors in organisations including Australian Institute for Teaching and School Leadership (AITSL), Institute for Safety, Compensation and Recovery Research (ISCRR) at Monash Univeristy and the National Institute of Education in Singapore.
 Her work primarily focused on building and evaluating strategic policy initiatives such as the national evaluation of the Australian Professional Standards for Teachers, and in developing solutions for effective practice.
 She has also consulted on international projects in education quality and evaluation.

 Pauline graduated with a PhD in Education from the University of Sydney and holds a Bachelor of Arts in Music and English and a Master in Education from the National Institute of Education (Singapore).
 Her PhD thesis investigates the impact of the national curriculum on the social outcomes of academically disadvantaged students in Singapore, recognised for several fellowship awards.

 Danielle is responsible for developing international evidence alliances, supporting education authorities to use evidence assets, and managing technology projects for Evidence for Learning.